CoreMedia/content-hub-adapter-bynder/README.md

 The **content-hub-adapter-bynder** extension is providing access to Bynder content via configuration.
 Bynder content is available as an additional tree inside the CoreMedia Studio after a successful configuration of the content hub adapter.

-The types of content working with this adapter are:
-- Images
-- Videos
+The adapter currently supports only images.

 ## Versioning